As an Amazon Associate I earn from qualifying purchases.

 Like many things having to do with technology, drones started as military aids and weapons.
 It wasn’t until 2006 that the FAA realized the machines had buying potential among the masses for non-military use.
 Since then, drones have seen a steady increase in popularity since they were brought to light by famous figures using them to capture some insane footage from the air.

 Drones are readily available machines that do what helicopters and satellites do, but on a smaller scale and without needing any special requirements to get your hands on.
 Unfortunately, drones are expensive, the more equipped they are, so most have to resort to mini-drones or scour the shops for something in their price range that may not come with the features that they’re looking for.

 Our Promark GPS Shadow Drone review goes over the basics of this particular product.
 We will outline all its core features and give you a recommendation in the end.

 The Promark GPS is an affordable drone that comes with all the features one might want in their first drone.
-Priced at roughly $99 on Amazon, this beginner level drone won’t hurt your wallet.
+Priced (click for current price), this beginner level drone won’t hurt your wallet.
 The Promark is a perfect gift for anybody just starting to learn, or anyone looking for a minor upgrade that fits their price range.